-Krista Enns is a litigation partner in Winston & Strawn's San Francisco office who concentrates her practice in complex commercial matters, including class actions.
+Krista Enns is a litigation partner in Winston & Strawn's San Francisco and Silicon Valley offices who concentrates her practice in complex commercial matters, including class actions.
 She has defended companies and individuals against allegations of securities fraud, insider trading, and deceptive trade practices.
-She also has experience with state tax, fiduciary duty, and intellectual property matters.
+She also has experience with antitrust, fiduciary duty, and intellectual property matters.

 Select examples of matters handled by Ms. Enns include:

 - Offensive and defensive representation of a Fortune 100 company in connection with business torts, breach of contract, trade secrets, and IP rights.

 - Representation of a consumer products and services company with a sales tax class action.

 - Representation of a global financial institution in a bankruptcy matter pertaining to interest owed.